marvk/Labelled-Transition-System/README.md

 # Labeled Transition System Utility

-This application can parse a simple custom description language for labeled transition systems, create composites (synchronize on identical states), and graph them using [graphviz-java](https://github.com/nidi3/graphviz-java).
+This application can parse a simple custom description language for labeled transition systems, create composites (synchronize on identical transition symbols), and graph them using [graphviz-java](https://github.com/nidi3/graphviz-java).

 ##Usage